AntNavDev/recurrence

 Error handling

-Two exception types: InvalidRuleException (extends \InvalidArgumentException) for unrecognisable rule strings, and \LogicException when biweekly or interval is evaluated without an anchor date.
+Two exception types: InvalidRuleException (extends \InvalidArgumentException) for unrecognizable rule strings, and \LogicException when biweekly or interval is evaluated without an anchor date.
 Invalid monthly sub-values (e.g. monthly:foo) also raise InvalidRuleException.

 Testing